By Ashok Prasad, Founder, Niyyam

 Many investors today struggle with:

-- Too many funds
+- Too many funds in their portfolio

 - Portfolio overlap

-- Confusion in tracking investments
+- Confusion in decision-making

 The solution is surprisingly simple:

-A well-structured 3-fund portfolio
+A well-structured 3-fund portfolio.

 Direct Answer